 Impaired Renal Function

-Hypersensitivity to either drug in the preparation or to other sulfonamidederived drugs is a contraindication.
+Hypersensitivity to either drug in the preparation or to other sulfonamide-derived drugs is a contraindication.

-If hyperkalemia is suspected (warning signs include paresthesias, muscular weakness, fatigue, flaccid paralysis of the extremities, bradycardia and shock), an electrocardiogram (ECG) should be obtained.
+If hyperkalemia is suspected (warning signs include paresthesias, muscular weakness, fatigue, flaccid paralysis of the extremities, bradycardia, and shock), an electrocardiogram (ECG) should be obtained.
 However, it is important to monitor serum potassium levels because hyperkalemia may not be associated with ECG changes.

-The development of hyperkalemia associated with potassium-sparing diuretics is accentuated in the presence of renal impairment (see CONTRAINDICATIONS section).
+The development of hyperkalemia associated with potassium-sparing diuretics is accentuated in the presence of renal impairment (see CONTRAINDICATIONS).
 Patients with mild renal functional impairment should not receive this drug without frequent and continuing monitoring of serum electrolytes.
 Cumulative drug effects may be observed in patients with impaired renal function.
-The renal clearances of hydrochlorothiazide and the pharmacologically active metabolite of triamterene, the sulfate ester of hydroxytriamterene, have been shown to be reduced and the plasma levels increased following triamterene/hydrochlorothiazide capsules administration to elderly patients and patients with impaired renal function.
+The renal clearances of hydrochlorothiazide and the pharmacologically active metabolite of triamterene, the sulfate ester of hydroxytriamterene, have been shown to be reduced and the plasma levels increased following administration of triamterene and hydrochlorothiazide to elderly patients and patients with impaired renal function.

 Metabolic or Respiratory Acidosis

 Potassium-sparing therapy should also be avoided in severely ill patients in whom respiratory or metabolic acidosis may occur.
 Acidosis may be associated with rapid elevations in serum potassium levels.
 If Triamterene and Hydrochlorothiazide Capsules are employed, frequent evaluations of acid/base balance and serum electrolytes are necessary.